ympek/javascript30/README.md

 ##### differences from original solution

 - even though the code doesn't differ, the color input in my browser (ff) was not firing mousemove event, so color change in my case was not smooth.
 I see Safari handles it differently, but I won't investigate it further for now.

+# 04 Array Cardio Day
+> started & completed: 24/12/2016
+> last updated: 24/12/2016

+So it's basically a lesson about iterators like map, reduce, filter etc. Cool to see them in action.

+##### things I learned:
+- I finally got reduce

+##### differences from original solution
+- none